slaclab/beamtime-calibration-suite/docs/index.md

 ### Important branches:

-* _development_: contains the newest 'good' code, usually has new changes and bug fixes.
+* `development`: contains the newest 'good' code, usually has new changes and bug fixes.
+This is also the default branch for the repo
-* _main_: stable code that's used during beamtimes.
-The code from each beamtime (including the changes made during) is tagged.
+* `main`: stable code that's used during beamtimes.
+The code from each beamtime (including the changes made during) is tagged